Drug Shortages and Discontinuations

 • BID nitrofurantoin products (original brand MacroBID®), including PMS-Nitrofurantoin BID, contain nitrofurantoin as macrocrystals (25%) and monohydrate (75%).
 Nitrofurantoin monohydrate (but not macrocrystals) forms a gel matrix when exposed to intestinal fluids.
 This matrix releases nitrofurantoin over time, which allows for twice daily dosing.

-• AA Pharma Nitrofurantoin tablets and Teva-Nitrofurantoin capsules do not contain monohydrate and need to be administered four times daily.
+• AA Pharma Nitrofurantoin tablets and Teva-Nitrofurantoin capsules do not contain monohydrate and need to be administered four times daily (when used for treatment).
+It is reasonable to split AA Pharma Nitrofurantoin 100 mg tablets, which are scored; nitrofurantoin may be a skin irritant.

-• Dosing of these products for treatment of cystitis is 50 mg to 100 mg, four times daily.
+• Dosing for treatment of cystitis is 50 mg to 100 mg, four times daily.
 50 mg four times daily has been found to be as effective as 100 mg twice daily of the BID product and is appropriate in most situations.
-If the only product on hand is 100 mg, go with that (QID).
+If the only product on hand is 100 mg capsules, go with that (QID).

 See CPS - Nitrofurantoin (CPhA Monograph) for dosing of all nitrofurantoin products.
 CPS is available through SHIRP.